-The Burke Instructional Leaders is a joint program between Alverno College and Schools That Can Milwaukee to develop the next generation of strong school leaders.
+The Burke Fellows program is a joint program between Alverno College and Schools That Can Milwaukee to develop the next generation of strong school leaders.
 This program combines Alverno’s Master’s in Administrative Leadership Program with a rigorous program of fieldwork and seminars.

 First Stage has grown to become one of the nation’s most acclaimed children’s theaters and the second largest theater company in Milwaukee.
 First Stage touches hearts and transforms lives through professional theater productions that engage, enlighten and entertain.

 In partnership with the Burke Foundation, Playworks will transform Milwaukee Public Schools and improve the educational climate for the majority of elementary school children in the city.

 The MKE Plays initiative, conceived by Milwaukee Common Council President Michael Murphy, aims to transform 12 of the city’s most deteriorated playgrounds into models for local collaboration and renovation.